endymion1818/deliciousreverie/src/pages/post/planning-projects-a-guide-to-user-journeys.md

-+++
+---
-date = "2017-12-07T15:21:21+01:00"
+categories:
-draft = false
+- development
-title = "Planning Projects — a guide to user journeys" description = "We're going to take a specific journey that was written for a project I worked on, examine who should be involved and break down the details so that we can examine why user journeys are useful, and how you can use them more effectively." categories = [
+date: "2017-12-07T15:21:21+01:00"
-  "development"
+description: We're going to take a specific journey that was written for a project I worked on, examine who should be involved and break down the details so that we can examine why user journeys are useful, and how you can use them more effectively.
-]
+draft: false
-tags = [
+tags:
-    "project planning",
+- project planning
-    "agile"
+- agile
-]
+title: Planning Projects — a guide to user journeys
-+++
+---

 **A few years ago I was lucky enough to work with a really talented team on a large software application that we built from scatch to serve a large, distributed construction organisation.
 I learned a huge amount working for this company.
 One of the things that I enjoyed learning most was how to capture project requirements so that what we delivered met or exceeded user expectations.
 I'd like to share with you how we achieved that.**